Licensed Professional Institution of the Engineering Council

 This paper describes the plant, the engine design with a single turbocharger, and the measures taken on design, logistics and construction for accomplishing the fast track execution.

-caused extreme demands for fast action during the erection on site.
-Due to the single
+extreme demands for fast action during the erection on site.
+Due to the single turbocharger

-turbocharger arrangement, the structural vibration condition deviates to some extent
+arrangement, the structural vibration condition deviates to some extent from well-

 The plant performance in terms of power and efficiency has been fully satisfactory.
 As the plant is operated in parallel with steam turbines, the engines are in most of the operation period used with daily start and stop, utilizing the optimal flexibility of the diesel engines.
 The performance of the engines has been closely monitored with regular port inspections.
 Very low wear rates of cylinders and piston rings have been demonstrated.